mesonbuild/meson/docs/markdown/Quick-guide.md

 * [Ninja](https://github.com/ninja-build/ninja/)

 *Ninja is only needed if you use the Ninja backend.
-Meson can also generate native VS and XCode project files.*
+Meson can also generate native VS and Xcode project files.*

 Installation using package manager